 Q & A Mix-up

 Students write a review question on one colored index card and the answer to it on a different color card.
 The answer cards are redistributed.
 One volunteer reads their question.
 A student who thinks they have the answer raises their card and shares the answer.
 They can “phone a friends” for help.
-If they are correct they then ask their question.
+If they are correct they ask the next question.

 In pairs or small groups, students have a short period to share all they know by illustrating it with symbols or drawings.

 Divide class into two equal groups and each group forms a circle.
 The inner circle faces outward and the outer circle faces inward, to form pairs of facing students.
 In response to teacher prompts (could be concept, question, controversy), each pair discusses their ideas, then one of the circles rotates to create new pairs.
 Repeat until the original pairs are again facing each other.

 Stars and Wishes

 Students write 2 things they especially liked, are doing well at, or significant learning.
 Then write 1 wish for something they want more of or are confused about.

 Nutshelling: A form of summary that involves asking a student to examine their learning and synthesize a brief statement that captures the main point/essence of all that has been written or stated to that point.